jci-metasys/tutorial-csharp/README.md

 * A Text Editor (optional)
 * Git (optional)

+You also need credentials for and access to a Metasys Server.

 ### .NET Core

 All of the tutorials assume you are going to run the apps using .Net Core so this is the recommend approach.